squidcloudio/squid-react/README.md

 Whenever the `deps` change, `loading` is reset to true until a value is emitted from the newly created observable.

-In addition to passing an observable directly to the `useObservable` hook, you can also pass a function that return an observable.
+In addition to passing an observable directly to the `useObservable` hook, you can also pass a function that returns an observable.

 ```typescript
 const { data } = useObservable(() => from(query.snapshot()));